 So, head over to my Teachers Pay Teachers Store to purchase Clue by Clue: Imprisoned Mystery Activity!

 It’s also available as a Powerpoint presentation game.

 Or check out the other Clue by Clue Mystery Activities.

-You can also visit my ever-growing section of mystery activities and lesson plans for other classroom resources, including a graphic organizer and story cards to help students write their own mysteries.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+You can also visit my ever-growing section of mystery activities and lesson plans for other classroom resources, including a graphic organizer and story cards to help students write their own mysteries.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.